sukykaur/AzureNIST800-171/DWOverview.md

-# Azure Security and Compliance Blueprint: Data Warehouse for GDPR
+# Azure Security and Compliance Blueprint: Data Warehouse for NIST SP 800-171

 ## Overview
 The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for the protection of controlled unclassified information (CUI) in nonfederal information systems and organizations.
 NIST SP 800-171 establishes fourteen families of security requirements for protecting the confidentiality of Controlled Unclassified Information (CUI) in nonfederal information systems and organizations.